-All areas of the FCC Group are working continuously to integrate the circular economy into business management

-INITIATIVES

-- Reduction of the volume of waste disposed of in landfills, transforming it into resources. - Development of infrastructures designed to obtain optimum waste quality and to transform it into new products. - Safe disposal of waste that cannot be treated. - Production of certified secondary fuels from selected waste.
+ENVIRONMENT Reduction of the volume of waste disposed of in landfills, transforming it into resources.
+Development of infrastructures designed to obtain optimum waste quality and to transform it into new products.
+Safe disposal of waste that cannot be treated.
+Production of certified secondary fuels from selected waste.
+WATER Obtaining added-value products during water treatment processes.
+Implementing value chain agreements for product re-use.
+Use of alternative resources to water.
+Energy generation through urban water cycle management.
+CONSTRUCTION Commitment to innovation to promote new sustainable and reusable materials.
+Reuse of inert materials, effluents and process wastewater.
+Use of recoverable elements and the use of recycled materials.
+Use of returnable packaging at the supplier.
+CEMENT Energy recovery and material recovery of waste, avoiding its deposit in landfills, replacing the use of fossil fuels with alternative sources, such as biomass.
+Use of secondary raw materials at different stages of the production process.

-Nater

-- Obtaining added-value products during water treatment processes. - Implementing value chain agreements for product re-use. - Use of alternative resources to water. - Energy generation through urban water cycle management.

-Construction

-- Commitment to innovation to promote new sustainable and reusable materials. - Reuse of inert materials, effluents and process wastewater. - Use of recoverable elements and the use of recycled materials. - Use of returnable packaging at the supplier.

-Cement

-- Energy recovery and material recovery of waste, avoiding its deposit in landfills, replacing the use of fossil fuels with alternative sources, such as biomass. - Use of secondary raw materials at different stages of the production process.

-The Environmental Services Area and its contribution to the Circular Economy

-Within the FCC Group, the role of the Environmental Services Area in promoting the transition towards a Circular Economy model is particularly noteworthy, with hundreds of facilities for waste management, its subsequent treatment and safe disposal.
+The Environmental Services Area and its contribution to the Circular Economy management, its subsequent treatment and safe disposal.
 In addition, this area has implemented data collection systems to evaluate and monitor its management at all times.